-Admission is required to access the Parks.
+Admission is required to access the parks at the Disneyland® Resort.
 The best ticket option is a Park Hopper® Ticket, which allows admission to both Disneyland® Park and Disney California Adventure® Park on the same day.
-If Disneyland® Resort Park Hopper® Tickets are not purchased; individual admission to each Park is required.
+If Disneyland® Resort Park Hopper® Tickets are not purchased, individual admission to each Park is required for same day admission.

-Three fantastic hotels are all part of the Resort; Disney's Paradise Pier® Hotel, The Disneyland® Hotel, and Disney's Grand Californian Hotel® & Spa.
+Three fantastic hotels are also part of the Disneyland® Resort; Disney's Paradise Pier® Hotel, The Disneyland® Hotel, and Disney's Grand Californian Hotel® & Spa.
 Each Disney Hotel is located on-property at the Disneyland® Resort and offers unique theming, comfortable accommodations, exclusive perks, and most importantly, Disney magic all around.
 Disney's Paradise Pier® Hotel features a Boardwalk Beach theme and is the most affordable of the Disney hotels.
-The Disneyland® Hotel recently underwent a multi-million dollar renovation and is more magical than ever before.
-Paying homage to the original Disneyland Park, the Disneyland Hotel is steeped in fantasy and adventure.
-Disney's Grand Californian Hotel® & Spa is considered the grandest of the three Disney hotels and is the only hotel that is located inside a Disney theme park and has a private entrance into Disney California Adventure.
+The Disneyland® Hotel pays homage to the original Disneyland® Park and is steeped in fantasy and adventure.
+Disney's Grand Californian Hotel® & Spa is considered the grandest of the three Disneyland® Resort hotels.
+It is the only hotel of the three that is located inside a Disney theme park and has a private entrance into Disney California Adventure.
 Although an opening date has not been announced, and ground has not yet been broken, a fourth hotel is going to be built inside the Downtown Disney District.

-Each Disney property also offers Disney Character Dining experiences on-site.
+Each of the Disneyland® Resort hotels also offers Disney Character Dining experiences on-site.
 You do not have to stay at one of the Hotels of the Disneyland® Resort to enjoy Character Dining, but it is very convenient when you do!

-The Downtown Disney District features plenty of dining, shopping, and entertainment options.
-The World of Disney Store, Rainforest Café, and House of Blues are just a sample of what’s in store at the Downtown Disney® District.
-Admission is not required to for the Downtown Disney® District and the first two hours of parking are free.
-You can get three additional hours of free parking with validation from the AMC Movie Theatre or select sit-down restaurants.
+The Downtown Disney District features plenty of dining, shopping and entertainment options.
+The World of Disney Store, Sprinkles, Splitsville Luxury Bowling and Ralph Brennan's Jazz Kitchen are just a sample of what's in store at the Downtown Disney District.
+Admission is not required to for the Downtown Disney District and you can get parking validation at select table service restaurants.